 Mary Lynn Manns recently attended the Critical Thinking Institute in Berkeley, California and came away with a wealth of information from instructors in many different disciplines who are incorporating critical thinking into their classrooms.
-She held one seminar this summer to share some of what she learned and, just in time for the start of the school year, this is a repeat performance.
+She held two seminars in the summer and fall to share some of what she learned and, just in time for the start of the spring semester, this is a repeat performance.
 Come prepared to think about your thinking!

 Find out more about the Inquiry ARC program, including minutes from recent team meetings and ways that students, faculty and staff can participate in the program: